adetalhouet/distributed-cloud-native-application/README.md

 oc apply -f skupper/appset-skupper.yaml
 ~~~

 This is the result in ArgoCD.
-It is expected the `skupper-local-cluster` ArgoCD Application shows out-of-sync, we will explain that in the next section.
+It is expected the `skupper-local-cluster` ArgoCD Application shows out-of-sync, we will explain later why this is useful.
 In each site, in the namespace `onlineboutique` you should see the Skupper pod.
 At this point, there is no connectivity between the sites.

 ![](assets/skupper-argo.png)